-AAMG Plastic Surgery Specialists offer the most complex procedures available.
+AAMG Plastic Surgery offers the most complex procedures available.
 But if a simple procedure can work, we always suggest starting there.

 Recent advances have brought safer, more effective breast reconstruction than ever before.
 Both of our plastic surgeons are trained as microvascular surgeons.
 They work together to perform all breast free-flap procedures.
 This collaborative approach improves results and decreases time in the operating room.

 The Deep Inferior Epigastric Perforator (DIEP) flap uses tissue from the lower abs to make a new breast mound.
 It combines breast reconstruction with a tummy tuck.